Hum (film): Production

 Despite starring the likes of Rajinikanth and Govinda, the film was described as a "Bachchan vehicle".
 Hum was shot in various locations including Mumbai, Ooty, and Mauritius.
 Deepa Sahi's first scene involved a one-and-half page dialogue with Kader Khan.
 The scene was completed in one take and Sahi felt that her experienced costars were very supportive.
 A scene in which Sahi's character had to be save by Rajinikanth's character was performed by a body double since Rajinikanth didn't know how to swim.

 In 1990 at Wembley stadium London, Amitabh Bachchan performed and danced to the song "Jumma Chumma De De" with Sridevi even before the film and song were released.

 Soundtrack

 The soundtrack was composed by Laxmikant–Pyarelal.
-Two songs were inspired by Guinean singer Mory Kanté's 1987 album Akwaba Beach, with "Jumma Chumma De De" being based on Kante's "Tama", while "Ek Doosre Se" was based on Kanté's "Inch Allah".
+Two songs were inspired by Guinean singer Mory Kanté's 1987 album Akwaba Beach, with "Jumma Chumma De De" being based on Kante's "Tama" and "Yé ké yé ké", while "Ek Doosre Se" was based on Kanté's "Inch Allah".
+Kanté's "Tama" and "Yé ké yé ké" had earlier been interpolated for the hit song "Tamma Tamma Loge", by Anuradha Paudwal and Bappi Lahiri, for the 1990 film Thanedaar.

 Lyrics are written by Anand Bakshi.

 The film's soundtrack album sold 3 million units.
 However, the music rights were sold for only ₹30 lakh.